 What I am proposing, a conversation-based model of community development, includes many of the same elements of ABCD method but goes even further than that to get to the level of values, which influences spiritual and emotional dynamics.
 In a community group setting, the true nature and root causes of a community problem can be discussed, and solutions about how to address these problems are collectively sought.
 When an environment of critical thinking is cultivated, it fosters creativity and openness to new ideas.
 During this kind of dialectical process, people are often confronted with personal issues or circumstances in their own lives that may be preventing transformation for themselves and their loved ones from occurring.
 All of these elements have the potential to bring about deep worldview change.

 Narrow perspectives and compartmentalization of societal issues have prevented more people from taking a holistic and integrated approach to development.
 In many Indian Christian churches, there still seems to be more emphasis on living a “good life” and correcting wrong behavior.
 This is not to say that Indian Christians do not believe that this inward transformation needs to take place.
-However, in a shame-based culture, the first thing that people often address is the action itself, not the heart or reasoning behind these behaviors.

-When working with the poor, many faith-based Indian ministries either take a strict evangelism approach or they only provide goods and services to the poor.
-There seem to be very few church-led programs that combine the two and approach poverty in a relational and holistic way.
+However, in a shame-based culture, the first thing that people address is often the action itself, not the heart or reasoning behind the behavior.
+There seem to be very few church-led programs that approach poverty in a relational and holistic way.
+Many fail to address the spiritual and temporal issues behind poverty in an integrated fashion.

 Theological Framework

-Grigg’s concept of transformational conversations is essentially the model that I have set out to find in this research.
+Grigg’s concept of Transformational Conversations is essentially the model that I have set out to find in this research.
 The transformational conversation approach allows a bridge to be built into a theological conversation in the process of addressing temporal city issues, as shown in Figure 1.
 It is a process which encourages people to talk about an issue, identify root problems, collaborate in order to determine creative solutions, and eventually take action to bring about change in their own communities.
 These conversations are a holistically-focused dialectical process, addressing temporal issues while also addressing the spiritual root to human problems.
-The goal is to dialogue in order to collectively arrive at a holistic solution to a problem and produce transformative action.
+The goal is to dialogue in order to collectively arrive at a holistic solution to a problem and produce transformative action (2009, pp. 21-22).

 Figure 1: Transformational Conversation Cycle

+Figure 1 demonstrates the Transformational Conversation Cycle.
+It begins with an Entrance Story (a story of faith in action which identifies biblical urban themes) that relates to the current City Conversation (a conversation in which issues affecting a community are identified and discussed).
+This provides an opportunity for a Theological Conversation (a discussion about faith and the nature of God) and eventually leads to an interface Transformational Conversation (the interface of the God conversation and the city conversation).
+The intended outcome of a Transformational Conversation is Active Engagement (faith-informed action for social change).

-Using the transformational conversation model, I have formulated a small group framework that includes discussion as a major component of the community development process.
-She will also include any other small group dynamics that respondents identify as effective elements in producing worldview change and lifestyle transformation.
+Using the transformational conversation model, I will formulate a small group framework that includes discussion as a major component of the community development process.
+This will be created in partnership with the Delhi House Society staff after the completion of this study.
+I will also include any other small group dynamics that respondents identify as effective elements in producing worldview change and lifestyle transformation.
 This community group format will be implemented by Delhi House Society (and eventually others) and applied to their current small group program.
 There is an evident need for a transformational conversation approach to development.